Mathew Barzal: New York Islanders

 Following the departure of Tavares during the 2018 off-season, Barzal began the 2018–19 season centering the Islanders' top line with Anthony Beauvillier and Josh Bailey.
 On December 29, Barzal scored a natural hat-trick in a 4–0 win over the Toronto Maple Leafs, becoming the first Islanders player to score a hat-trick against the Maple Leafs since Mike Bossy on March 20, 1986.
 On January 3, 2019, Barzal was named to the 2019 NHL All-Star Game.
 Barzal finished the season with 62 points (18 goals and 44 assists), leading the Islanders in both points and assists.

 Barzal won the fastest skater competition at the 2020 NHL All-Star Skills Competition.

-In the 2020 Stanley Cup playoffs, Barzal scored his first playoff overtime winner against the Washington Capitals in Game 3 to give the Islanders a 3–0 series lead.
+In the 2020 Stanley Cup playoffs, Barzal scored his first playoff overtime winner against the Washington Capitals in game 3 to give the Islanders a 3–0 series lead.
 The Islanders ended up winning the series 4–1 to face the Philadelphia Flyers in the second round, whom the Islanders beat in seven games.
 The Islanders lost to eventual Stanley Cup champion Tampa Bay Lightning in six games in the Eastern Conference Finals.

 On January 11, 2021, Barzal was signed to a reported three-year, $21 million contract with the Islanders.

 On October 4, 2022, Barzal signed an eight-year, $73.2 million contract extension with the Islanders.
 On January 1, 2023, in his 400th NHL regular season game, Barzal scored his 100th career goal in a 4–1 loss to the Seattle Kraken.
+In 2024, in was named to the 2024 NHL All-Star Game, his third All-Star selection.
+Barzal was limited to 30 games in the 2024–25 season, recording six goals and 14 assists while averaging 20:21 of ice time.
+He sustained an upper-body injury on October 30, 2024, on a hit from Yegor Chinakhov of the Columbus Blue Jackets and missed close to two months.
+He last appeared on February 1, 2025, before undergoing surgery on his kneecap, missing 52 games in total.
+He returned for the 2025–26 season opener against the Pittsburgh Penguins.

 International play

-Barzal helped Canada capture the bronze medal at the 2014 IIHF World U18 Championships and won gold at the 2014 Ivan Hlinka Memorial Tournament.
-Barzal was again named to the Canada roster the following year to compete at the 2015 IIHF World U18 Championship, where he again won bronze.
+Barzal helped Canada capture the bronze medal at the 2014 World U18 Championships and won gold at the 2014 Ivan Hlinka Memorial Tournament.
+Barzal was again named to the Canada roster the following year to compete at the 2015 World U18 Championships, where he again won bronze.

-Barzal was selected as an alternate captain for Canada at the 2017 World Junior Ice Hockey Championships.
+Barzal was selected as an alternate captain for Canada at the 2017 World Junior Championships.
 He helped guide Canada to a silver medal and was one of the top ten scorers in the tournament.

-On April 12, 2018, Barzal was named to Canada's senior team to compete at the 2018 IIHF World Championship.
+On April 12, 2018, Barzal was named to Canada's senior team to compete at the 2018 World Championship.

 Personal life

-Barzal speaks French, having undergone French immersion in school; as a result, he has a very close friendship with former Islanders teammate Anthony Beauvillier, a French-speaker whom he met when the two played for Canada at the 2015 World U18 Championship.
+Barzal speaks French, having undergone French immersion in school; as a result, he has a very close friendship with former Islanders teammate Anthony Beauvillier, a French-speaker whom he met when the two played for Canada at the 2015 World U18 Championships.